nvcuong1312/Thinkpad-X1-Extreme-Gen-3-Hackintosh-OpenCore-Sonoma/README.md

 # Known problems
 * The screen is black when booting, you have to close and open the lid screen again for the login screen to appear.
-* Cannot connect to bluetooth mouse (2.4Ghz USB is Ok)
-* Battery status not working